anoma/anoma/tech-specs/src/explore/design/dkg.md

 ## Aggregation

 At some point, enough validators (meaning their combined weight exceeds
 \\( \frac{2}{3}\\) of the total weight) have their signed message on chain for the session with id \\( \tau \\).
 At this point, the next block proposer can aggregate the messages into a single instance using Ferveo.
 This is then included in the next block.
 Once this DKG is on the blockchain, it can be used for encryption of transactions until the next DKG instance is run.

+When deciding to aggregate the PVSS instances into a single one, we shall consider the instances ranked in terms of the weights of their dealers (in descending order).
+The topmost dealers constituting enough weight are then chosen and aggregated in their specified order.